 - QinetiQ - keeping today's military aircraft in the air

 - GE Aviation - cutting edge aircraft systems

 - Moog - aircraft control systems

-- Martin Baker - giving people the chance to sit in an ejector seat
+- Martin Baker - visitors had the chance to sit in an ejector seat

-- British Airways - visitors can discover how commercial air travel uses
+- British Airways - visitors could discover how commercial air travel uses

-- Raytheon - visitors have the chance to find out more about intelligence systems
+- Raytheon - visitors had the chance to find out more about intelligence systems

 - Air Cadet Organisation - exciting opportunities brought to students nationwide

 - Lockheed Martin Schools' Engineering Challenge - Saturday 15 July 2017 - local secondary schools put forward their young engineers to compete to make a working model in a day